-Smoke detectors can be factory ordered with the ERV, a qualified technician needs to field wire the smoke detector into the controls to break common in case of alarm.
+Smoke detectors can be ordered with the ERV as an accessory kit, a qualified technician needs to field install the smoke detector into the ductwork and wire controls to break common in case of alarm.

 CO, Sensor

 See Quickstep in Controls schemes.
 A factory installed CO_2 sensor can be added to the unit to adjust ventilation on a CO_2 parts per million demand.
 This sensor is mounted next to the return air inlet and is not a relay, it only provides feedback to the quick step controls to adjust motor speed and is not suitable to turn the unit on and off on CO_2 demand.